The History of the New Testament Scriptures.

 Justification by Faith in Jesus Christ Alone

 John 6:47 in the KJV and NKJV reads that salvation is by faith in Jesus Christ.
 Other versions do not identify what or in whom their faith is to be.
-The Gnostics revised the scriptures because they did not believe Jesus was the Son of God and did not believe that faith in Christ resulted in salvation.
+The Gnostics revised the Scriptures because they did not believe Jesus was the Son of God and did not believe that faith in Christ resulted in salvation.

 Scripture KJV NKJV RSV NASB NIV NAB